-Sections is a Shopify feature that effectively allows merchants to assemble pages from customizable, re-orderable components (or sections!).
-This means tons of flexibility, allowing you to add, remove and reorder sections with just a few clicks.
-Examples of sections include featured products, slideshows, collection listings, or videos.
-You'll access the customization options for all of them from the Sections tab in the theme editor.
+Sections are Shopify features that allow merchants to assemble pages from customizable components.
+You can add, remove, and reorder sections with just a few clicks.
+Access the customization options for these through the Sections tab in the theme editor.

-When you first install Vogue, you’ll notice that a couple default homepage sections are already visible.
-Notice how each of these sections associates to “empty state” placeholder content in the preview.
-This will give you an idea of the formatting of each section.
+When you first install Vogue, a few couple default home page sections are already visible.
+Notice how each of these sections associates to placeholder content in the preview.
+These will give you an idea of the formatting and size for each section.

-Clicking on a "section" block will bring up a set of unique configuration settings, or you can click Add section, which will reveal an array of other optional sections that you can add to your homepage.
-We'll cover each of them in detail—more or less in the order they appear—below.
+Clicking on a section block will bring up a set of unique configuration settings, or you can click Add section, which will reveal an array of other optional sections that you can add to your homepage.

 Note that you can also hide a section by clicking the "eye" icon next to it (click it again to make it visible).